 I’m an editor and organizer who is passionate about gender justice and the future of work.
-I bring a gender justice lens into systems thinking and “living systems” approach to gender equity work.
+I spend much of my time bringing a gender justice into systems thinking and systems thinking into gender justice work.
 Whichever frame I’m using, I help teams work with difference and design more resilient, just work processes.
 The central theme of my work is work itself: what work is valued, what value means, how to work more effectively, who gets paid, and how to work together better in our teams and communities while working for social justice.

 I learned a tremendous amount working as an editor at two very different organizations (each dedicated to helping people think differently about work), The Lean Enterprise Institute (LEI) and The Berkana Institute.
 Feminists At Work is a natural evolution for me as I’ve been fascinated with all things work since reading and loving Studs Terkel’s Working in high school.
 (So far I’ve worked as a waitress, temp, administrative assistant, editor, entrepreneur, special projects lead, and nonprofit director).
-Some of my teachers along the way have been Deborah Frieze, co-author of Walk Out Walk On; the writer/editor Tom Ehrenfeld and the industrial anthropologist John Shook; Nancy Fritsche Eagan, Tuesday Ryan-Hart, Kelly McGowan, and Chris Corrigan in the Art of Hosting community of practice; and Gloria Feldt, women’s rights activist and Co-Founder of Take The Lead.
+Some of my teachers along the way have been Deborah Frieze, co-author of Walk Out Walk On; the writer/editor Tom Ehrenfeld and the industrial anthropologist John Shook at LEI; Nancy Fritsche Eagan, Tuesday Ryan-Hart, Kelly McGowan, and Chris Corrigan in the Art of Hosting community of practice; and Gloria Feldt, women’s rights activist and Co-Founder of Take The Lead.
 I’m privileged to have had attended Smith College where I earned a B.A. in Government.
 Read more about my work at lexschroeder.com.

 I’m a scholar, writer, and activist working at the intersection of digital media/business, organizational change, and social change.
 I’ve defined myself as a feminist since I was in 7th grade (seriously!).
 Engaging in feminist advocacy in all its forms has been a critical element in my research, teaching, parenting, and envisioning.